joelkuiper/Llamora/README.md

 ## Limitations

 - No two-factor authentication or captcha protection.
-- Designed for single-user, local use only.
+- Multi-user should work but is not extensively tested.
+No admin interface.
-- Requires a locally running model server.
+- Requires a running model server.
 A dedicated GPU makes a significant difference for inference speed.
 - Model weights are several GB, downloaded by llama.cpp on first use.
 The embedding model (~130 MB) is downloaded separately.
-- Output quality depends entirely on the local model.
+- Output quality depends entirely on the model.
 Unreliable instruction-following produces poor results.
 - Loss of both password and recovery code makes stored data **unrecoverable**.
-- No content moderation or prompt filtering — local, personal use is assumed.
+- No content moderation or prompt filtering — personal use is assumed.
-- Not production-ready.
-Deploying outside a personal context is not recommended.

 ---